ping2balaji/ai-study/README.md

 ## Setup

 ### setup python environment
-You can do git clone of this repository and perform following to setup same environment using the power "UV"

 uv is a fast Python package and project manager (from Astral) — it’s designed to be a modern replacement for pip, pip-tools, and even some parts of poetry or pipenv.
+It’s written in Rust, so it’s very fast

 It automatically manages:
     - Virtual environments
     - Dependency resolution
     - Lockfiles

-It’s written in Rust, so it’s very fast
+**You can do git clone of this repository and perform following to setup same environment using the power "UV"**
 ```
 git clone <repo-link>
 cd <folder>